 Learn more about today’s guiding principles, which draw from Nazareth’s roots:

-June 1, 2023: The name Nazareth University takes effect, recognizing the significant graduate programs the institution has long offered.
+June 1, 2023: The name Nazareth University took effect, recognizing the significant graduate programs the institution has long offered.

 Nazareth's Archives collects, organizes, describes, maintains, promotes, and provides access to institutional records of enduring historical and research value as a resource for the Nazareth community.